-In order to foil an extortion plot, an FBI agent undergoes a face-transplant surgery and assumes the identity and physical appearance of a ruthless terrorist, but the plan turns from bad to worse when the same criminal impersonates the cop.
+In order to foil an extortion plot, an FBI agent undergoes a facial transplant surgery and assumes the identity and physical appearance of a terrorist, but the plan turns from bad to worse when the same terrorist impersonates the FBI agent.

-A veteran cop, Murtaugh, is partnered with a young suicidal cop, Riggs.
-Both having one thing in common; hating working in pairs.
+A veteran policeman, Murtaugh, is partnered with a younger, suicidal officer, Riggs.
+They both have one thing in common: hating working in pairs.
 Now they must learn to work with one another to stop a gang of drug smugglers.

 A well respected Chicago surgeon Dr. Richard Kimble has found out that his wife, Helen, has been murdered ferociously in her own home.
 The police found Kimble and accused him of the murder.
 Then, Kimble (without Justifiable Reason) was tried, convicted, and sentenced to death.
 However, on the way to prison, Kimble's transport crashed.
 Kimble escapes and is now on the run.
 Deputy Samuel Gerard from Chicago takes charge of the chase of Kimble.
 Meanwhile, Kimble takes up his own investigation to find who really killed his wife, and to lure Gerard and his team into it as well.
 Written by

 123 of 147 people found this review helpful.